 MRP Overpayments - A change introduced by the revised MHCLG MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
 In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
-Up until the 31 March 2022 the council has not made any VRP overpayments.
+At the date of this report the council has not made, nor has any plans to make, any VRP overpayments.

-2.4 Core Funds (available to invest or cover the borrowing position)
+2.5 Core Funds (available to invest or cover the borrowing position)